SouthernMethodistUniversity/hpc_docs/docs/about.md

 and AMD Instinct MI210 GPU with 64 GB of HBM2e memory and 6,656 stream processors.
 This node is also equipped with AMD/Xilinx Alveo U55C FPGA.

-This node `ga001`, is currently available only with permision from Dr. Matthews.
+The node ga001 is currently available only with permission from Dr. Matthews.

 ## Acknowledgement